transdigiware/blockchain/howto/ibp-console-create-app.md

 If you are using low level SDK APIs to connect to your network, there are additional steps that you can take to manage the performance and availability of your application.
 For more information, see [Best practices for application connectivity and availability](/docs/blockchain?topic=blockchain-best-practices-app#best-practices-app-connectivity-availability).

+## Highly available applications
+{: #console-app-ha}

+As a high availability best practice, it is strongly recommended that you deploy a minimum of two peers per organization for failover.
+You need to adapt your applications for high availability as well.
+Install chaincode on both peers and add them to your channels.
+Then, be prepared to submit transaction proposals to both peer endpoints when setting up your network and building your peer target list.
+Enterprise Plan networks have multiple orderers for failover, which allows your client application to send endorsed transactions to a different orderer if one orderer is not available.
+If you use your connection profile instead to add network endpoints manually, ensure that your profile is up-to-date and that the additional peers and orderers have been added to the relevant channel in the `channels` section of the profile.
+The SDK can then add the components that are joined on the channel by using the connection profile.

 ## Using indexes with CouchDB
 {: #console-app-couchdb}